tonyperkins/homeassistant-broadlink-manager-v2/scripts/README.md

 ### Automation

 A GitHub Action is included at `.github/workflows/update-smartir-index.yml` that automatically regenerates the index when:
-- The fork's `codes/` directory is updated
+- The aggregator's `codes/` directory is updated
 - Manually triggered via GitHub Actions
 - Monthly (first day of each month)